MekaSid/Octordle-AI/README.md

 # Team Members -  Akhil Elamanchili, Yashwant Sathish Kumar, Sid Meka, Riley Froomin, Krishan Patel

-Here's a template for the README file based on your project requirements:

----

-# Octordle AI Project

 ## Acknowledgments

 This project is developed as part of the CSC 480 course at Cal Poly, under the supervision of Dr. Rodrigo Canaan